-4.1.4.10 Governments should use proprietary fund accounting and reporting if the predominant revenue source comes from fees and charges for selling goods or performing services.
-If taxes or grants are the predominant source of revenue, governmental fund accounting and reporting should be used.

-4.1.4.20 Governments have an option to participate in the GFOA's Certificate of Achievement for Excellence in Financial Reporting program.
+- 4.1.4.10 Governments should use proprietary fund accounting and reporting if the predominant revenue source comes from fees and charges for selling goods or performing services.
+If taxes or grants are the predominant source of revenue, governmental fund accounting and reporting should be used. - 4.1.4.20 Governments have an option to participate in the GFOA's Certificate of Achievement for Excellence in Financial Reporting program.
 To participate in this program, a government must prepare an Annual Comprehensive Financial Report (ACFR).
 These reports have to provide additional information, which is not required in preparation of basic GAAP financial statements.
 For additional information on preparation of an ACFR, see BARS Manual 4.9, GFOA Financial Reporting Recognition Programs.

 MATRIX OF STATUTORY REPORTING REQUIREMENTS: These statements should be prepared in accordance with GASB and NCGA pronouncements.
-1 (A) Governmental Funds: 000, 100, 200, 300, 700 (B) Proprietary Funds: Enterprise Funds - 400, Internal Service Funds - 500 (C) Fiduciary Funds: 600 - 699 (D) Component Unit(s) · · · · · · · · · · · · · · · · · · · B) Government-Wide Financial Statement (A) Governmental Funds Enterprise Funds ary Funds Internal Service Funds (C) Fiduciary Funds (D) Component Units Certification • • • • · Statement of Net Position: Governmental Activities Business-Type Activities A11 N/A 3 N/A 3 A11 If governmental funds are the predominant customer/ participant OR If enterprise funds are the predominant customer/ participant N/A N/A Nonfiduciary component units reported in separate column(s) 2 Statement of Activities: Governmental Activities A11 N/A 3 Often all N/A Separate columns/rows for Business-Type Activities N/A 3 A11 In certain circumstances 4 N/A nonfiduciary component units only 2
+(A) Governmental Funds: 000, 100, 200, 300, 700 (B) Proprietary Funds: Enterprise Funds - 400, Internal Service Funds - 500 (C) Fiduciary Funds: 600 - 699 (D) Component Unit(s) Government-Wide (A) B) ary Funds (C) (D) Financial Statement Governmental Funds Enterprise Funds Internal Service Funds Fiduciary Funds Component Units Certification Statement of Net Position: Governmental Activities Business-Type Activities A11 N/A 3 N/A 3 If governmental funds are the predominant customer/ participant OR If enterprise funds are the predominant customer/ participant N/A N/A Nonfiduciary component units reported in separate column(s) 2 Statement of Activities: statement of Activities: Governmental Activities A11 N/A 3 Often all N/A S Business-Type Activities N/A 3 A11 In certain circumstances 4 N/A Separate columns/rows for nonfiduciary component units only 2

-[1] Local governments with total revenues of \$2 million or less are not required to prepare basic financial statements unless debt covenants, a contract, a grantor or the city/county/district's legislative body requires the city/county/district to prepare the financial statements or to receive a financial statements audit.
+- [1] Local governments with total revenues of \$2 million or less are not required to prepare basic financial statements unless debt covenants, a contract, a grantor or the city/county/district's legislative body requires the city/county/district to prepare the financial statements or to receive a financial statements audit.
 If this request is made, basic financial statements and notes should be prepared.
 The \$2 million threshold calculation excludes any proceeds from issuance of long-term debt and resources held by the government in its fiduciary capacity.
-Local governments which choose not to prepare financial statements must have their budgeted information available for the audit.

-[2] For component unit reporting requirements, see BARS Manual 4.1.2, BARS Reporting Requirements.

-[3] Some governmental activities may be accounted for in enterprise funds (for example, someDownloaded: 06-27-202321/354GAAP public transit operations), and some business-type activities may be accounted for in governmental funds.
+Local governments which choose not to prepare financial statements must have their budgeted information available for the audit. - [2] For component unit reporting requirements, see BARS Manual 4.1.2, BARS Reporting Requirements. - [3] Some governmental activities may be accounted for in enterprise funds (for example, some public transit operations), and some business-type activities may be accounted for in governmental funds.